quantiacs/documentation/en/source/user_guide/xarray.md

 # Xarray
-Here we give a short overview of important xarray features.
+This section provides a short overview of important xarray features.

-For a more detailed documentation on Xarray please go to [https://xarray.pydata.org/en/stable/](https://xarray.pydata.org/en/stable/) or [API-Reference xarray](https://quantiacs.com/documentation/en/reference/operators.html#xarray)
+For a more detailed documentation on Xarray, please go to [https://xarray.pydata.org/en/stable/](https://xarray.pydata.org/en/stable/) or [API-Reference xarray](https://quantiacs.com/documentation/en/reference/operators.html#xarray)

 ## Overview
-Consider for example cryptocurrency daily data from the last 5 years:
+Consider, for example, cryptocurrency daily data from the last 5 years:
 ```Python
 import xarray as xr
 import qnt.data as qndata